USEPA/sensortoolkit/README.md

 ****
 ## Installation <a name="install"></a>
 Note: Users will need an installation of Python (v3.7 or greater).
-It's highly recommended that users download an Anaconda distribution of Python.
+It’s highly recommended that users download an Anaconda distribution of Python.
 Anaconda is a package distribution of Python that includes many widely used libraries as well as the Spyder IDE for editing and